How to Reduce Your Business’ Use of Paper

 Trust me, I get it–nothing is more frustrating than being unable to find an important file… except perhaps discovering that the file you need was inadvertently deleted.
 It is also understandable that you would want to maintain a paper backup to prepare for this possibility, but that’s just it.
 It’s only a possibility, and after a while, it becomes a very expensive failsafe to maintain.
 Instead of keeping a hard copy as a backup (which you would still have to replicate manually if you wanted to restore your lost file), try storing your files in a cloud solution.
 Not only are these solutions equipped with search tools to help you find misfiled documents, these backups can be replicated for some welcome redundancy.
 There is also no need to store countless hard copies with a cloud hosted backup strategy, helping to keep the office tidy.

-If any of these options interest you and you’d like to hear more about what we have to offer, reach out to Resolve I.T. at (978) 993-8038!
+If any of these options interest you and you’d like to hear more about what we have to offer, reach out to COMPANYNAME at PHONENUMBER!